The NYC housing lottery just got simpler.

 We file for you.

-When a match opens, we submit your application — correctly, on time, with the right documents attached.
+When a match opens, we submit your application — correctly, on time, with every detail in the right place.

 4. 04